J. R. Rotem: Career

-This was a time where most of the people were beat makers, they didn't really play instruments.
-J.R. on the other hand, had a vast musical background ...
-So musically there were no limitations as far as what he could bring.
-Number two J.R. he was very, very focused.
-He really wanted to win.
-And number three he was humble.
-If I gave him any suggestions about his tracks he would literally sit there and take notes.
-Then he would come back the next day with the changes I had suggested.

 Rotem's next major cut was 50 Cent's "Position of Power" in 2005.
 In 2006, together with Katz and his brother Tommy, Rotem started his own record label, Beluga Heights, inking a joint venture partnership with Epic.
 Sean Kingston, a young Miami-based Caribbean artist, was the labels first signing.
 Kingston's self-titled debut album went on to sell over 2 million albums and 10 million singles worldwide.
 Rotem also started a publishing company under the Beluga Heights banner, signing songwriter Evan "Kidd" Bogart.
 Under a newly formed joint venture with Warner Bros.
 Records, the label signed R&B sensation Jason Derulo, whose debut album went on to sell 14 million singles and over 1 million albums worldwide.

 In 2009, Rotem was honored as BMI Producer of the Year.
 In 2011, he was return to honored by BMI as Songwriter of the Year along with Lady Gaga and Jason Derulo.
 His producer tag is a horn that sounds with a stylized "J-J-J-J-J-R" and/or "Beluga Heights" at the beginning or end of records he produced.

 In 2015, Rotem worked along with Ne-Yo and Timbaland on the music for the second season of Fox's Empire.
 On October 17, 2015, Gwen Stefani released "Used to Love You", co-written and produced by Rotem at the Hammerstein Ballroom in New York City which was Stefani's first single.
 Rotem has ten songs on Stefani's album, This Is What the Truth Feels Like which was released on March 18, 2016.